nuremx/conekta-react-native/README.md

 Check that the Libraries group in Xcode have `RNConekta` and the project settings include `libRNConekta` in Linked Frameworks and Libraries.
 See [Manual Linking](https://facebook.github.io/react-native/docs/linking-libraries-ios).

 **Important**.
-Since this module uses Swift, and RN projects are based in Obj-C, add an empty folder inside your project, this will remove any errors.
+Since this module uses Swift, and RN projects are based in Obj-C, add an empty Swift file inside your project, this will remove related error.
 See [related Stack Overflow Post](https://stackoverflow.com/questions/50096025/it-gives-errors-when-using-swift-static-library-with-objective-c-project)

 ## Usage